alphagov/govuk-developer-docs/source/manual/manage-sign-on-accounts.html.md

 An account can have API tokens for multiple applications.

+## Manage user accounts

+### Unsuspending a user

+Find the user under the [list of users](https://signon.publishing.service.gov.uk/users).
+On the edit page select ` Unsuspend user`.

+### Resetting a user's 2FA

+Find the user under the [list of users](https://signon.publishing.service.gov.uk/users).
+On the edit page under "Account security" select `Reset 2-step verification`.

 ## Organisations with multiple parents

 This [structure cannot currently be modelled in Signon][signon-multiple-parents-issue]